CarlTBarnes/StringTheory-Tools/README.md

 # StringTheory-LoadFile-Split-Viewer
  StringTheory Value and Split Viewer aka BigBangTheory

-To help you see what your StringTheory code is actually doing Big Bang class allows you to simply view the GetValue string or Split Lines queue in a Window.
-This allows scrolling the data and digging deeper which can be easier than looking at debug view.
+To help you see what your StringTheory code is actually doing the Big Bang class allows you to view the GetValue string or Split Lines queue in a Window.
+This allows scrolling the data and digging deeper which can be easier than looking at Debug View or Message boxes.
  A Lines Split viewer allows you to specify your Split( parameters ) and see the resulting columns in a List.

 StringTheory makes it easy to load a CSV file and split it into columns